ayushxx7/ayush-mandowara-blog/content/Git/07-Rebasing-with-Git.md

 ```

 Let's go over some of them.

 ```
-p (pick): this essentially means we want to use this commit as it is r (reword): the commit message can be changed easily of the commit on which this operation is performed f (fixup): join commits together
+p (pick): this essentially means we want to use this commit as it is r (reword): change the commit message (maybe add more explanation or context to it) f (fixup): join commits together
 ```

-To reorder the commits, you can reorder them in the interactive window and it will refect when you save and quit (`:wq`).
+### To reorder the commits

+You can reorder them in the interactive window.
+It will refect when you save and quit (`:wq`).

-Further, there might be times when you have merge conflicts, resolve them as you would normally would and commit it back.
+#### Note that there might be times when you have merge conflicts, resolve them as you normally would and commit it back.

-Finally, force push so the rebase overrides the previous commits, `the history is rewriten` and the commits are exactly as you wanted them to be.
+### Finally, force push so the rebase overrides the previous commits, `the history is rewriten` and the commits are exactly as you wanted them to be.

 ```
 git push -f origin master
 ```

 ### Rewriting commit message

 In case you want to rewrite the commit message for the most recent commit, using `amend`

 ```
 git commit --amend
 ```

 This will show a window with your most recent commit, and you can rewrite the message as needed.

 If the default editor is vim, you would need to enter the `Insert` mode by hitting `i` and then make changes as required.
 Once you are satisfied with the message, then use the `esc` key to move back to normal mode so that you can save and quit using `:wq`
 That's it, your commit message is rewritten